 - a description of the local planning documents to be prepared by OPDC

-- the planned timetable for preparing and revising each DPD, and the key milestones to be achieved
+- the planned timetable for the Local Plan and the key milestones to be achieved

 - the project plan for preparing non-development plan documents which will support the Local Plan, including the Statement of Community Involvement and Supplementary Planning Documents